Logiqx/wst-results/docs/events/guidance/README.md

 When sharing your data with the timekeeper, please send the FIT file (not GPX).

-If you do not know how to get the FIT file from Your Garmin then please use this [link](https://logiqx.github.io/gps-guides/guidance/garmin/analysis/).
+If you do not know how to get the FIT file from your Garmin then please use this [link](https://logiqx.github.io/gps-guides/guidance/garmin/analysis/).